mgoeker/table2itol/README.md

   OpenOffice, LibreOffice and Microsoft Excel files.
 * Supports iTOL domains, colour strips, simple bars, gradients, binary data, and texts.
+* Partially supports iTOL branch annotation (currently work in progress).
 * By default selects the appropriate visualisation from the data type of each input column but this can be modified by the user.
-* Provides carefully chosen colour vectors for up to 40 levels but combines them with symbols for maximizing contrast.
+* Provides carefully chosen colour vectors for up to 40 levels and optionally combines them with symbols for maximizing contrast.
 * Can be used either interactively on any operating system on which R is running, or non-interactively using the command line of a UNIX-like system.